🎧 Listen to this article

 Located inside a historic bank building dating back to 1903, Patrick “Father Paddy” Redmond opened his eponymous pub in 2016.
 Father Paddy’s serves up classic Irish comfort foods like fish ‘n’ chips with house-made chips, corned beef, and cabbage served on grilled marbled rye bread with spicy mustard and soda bread baked right in the restaurant!

 Don’t skip the bacon mac and cheese.
 It’s a mouth-watering blend of Jarlsberg, Comté, and aged white cheddar melted down with Smithwick’s red ale and seasoned with freshly ground black pepper and cayenne to kick it.
 Sample their selection of 16 taps at the hand-stamped copper bar, or head over to the former bank vault turned whiskey room where Father Paddy may tell you about some of his whiskey knowledge!
+If you’re looking for more weekend activities after your pub visit, explore Sacramento’s weekend events and attractions.